saajidmoyen/SaajidBot-Old/README.txt

-PennQBBot - A Quiz Bowl Question Reading IRC Bot based on the QBBot by Alejandro López-Lago.
+PennQBBot - A Quiz Bowl Question Reading IRC Bot by Saajid Moyen Based on the QBBot by Alejandro López-Lago
-Written by Saajid Moyen

 Version History:

-0.0.2
+0.2
 - Cleaned documentation

-0.0.1
+0.1
 - Cloned the bot from the old repository

 The QBBot was originally started on February 26, 2006 by Alejandro López-Lago.
 It has since been edited by Raghav Puranmalka and Mike Bentley.
-The changelog and todos for TBot.java as of their last update is included below the class descriptions.
+The class descriptions, changelog, and todos as of their last update are included below.

 Class descriptions: